-- 1. Turn the key to "ON". - 2.
-Push the left set button and right set button together for at least two seconds. - When the hour digits start flashing, push the right set button to set the hours. - Push the left set button, and the minute digits will start flashing.
+- 1. Turn the key to "ON". - Push the left set button and right set button together for two seconds.
+The hour digits will start flashing. - Use the right set button to set the hours. - Push the left set button, and the minute digits will start flashing.

-- Push the right set button to set the minutes. - 6.
+- 5. Use the right set button to set the minutes. - 6.
 Push the left set button and then release it to start the clock.